BMW S63/S63TU Turbo Upgrade Guide

 1. Weistec Engineering W.4 Turbo Upgrade

-The Weistec W.4 Turbo Upgrade for BMW S63 is offered by Weistec Engineering, an American aftermarket performance company specializing in European performance cars.
+The Weistec W.4 Turbo Upgrade for BMW S63 is a comprehensive bolt-on replacement kit offered by Weistec Engineering, a renowned aftermarket performance company specializing in European performance cars.

 This kit features a complete bolt-on replacement kit for your existing setup with all the necessary accompanying hardware to install the turbos.
 It includes new turbo inlets that bolt right into the existing airbox (stock or aftermarket).
 It also includes upgraded charge pipes ready for a methanol injection kit.
 Custom Weistec downpipes are also included.